 In addition, the distraction of someone walking in can cause the welder to move or look away from his work.
 When this happens they can damage the piece they are working on, or worse, expose themselves to a potentially serious injury.

 With these types of welding safety hazards in mind, it is important to make sure you take precautations to alert people to the fact that welding is taking place in a given area.
 There are many ways to do this in most facilities.
-If the welding is occurring in one specific room, for example, you can use your industrial label printer (which you can purchase here) to create a sign for the door that alerts people to the risk.
+If the welding is occurring in one specific room, for example, you can use your industrial label printer to create a sign for the door that alerts people to the risk.

 When looking for welding safety hazards, you don’t want to overlook the risk of electrical shock.
 In many cases, this is actually one of the most significant risks that welders face, even though they may not even realize it.

 When welding metal objects, it is possible for them to become electrified.
 If the welder is touching them they can quickly get electrocuted.
 Another similar risk is when there are two or more metal objects with the welder in the middle.
 In some situations, the objects may have voltage going through them, and when the welder touches them they complete the circuit.

 This can cause the electricity to flow through them, which can quickly cause some very severe injuries or even death.
 Even if the electrical current is very minor, it can cause the welder to get shocked and pull away.
 This jerking motion can cause them to fall or get burned by the welding tools.

 Welders need to have access to a variety of different types of personal protection equipment in order to minimize any welding safety hazards.
 This equipment needs to be on site and in a place that is easy to access for anyone who will be using the welding tools.